Big Sky battle: The singer vs. the millionaire

 - The Republican is Greg Gianforte, a tech entrepreneur and multi-millionaire

-Hamilton, Montana (CNN)Rob Quist, a 69-year-old singer songwriter-turned-Democratic congressional candidate, is delivering his stump speech on a trailer stage in a backyard in rural Ravalli County to a crowd that is a bit bigger than what one might expect in a place that voted by nearly 40 points in November to elect President Donald Trump.
+Hamilton, Montana (CNN)Rob Quist, a 69-year-old singer songwriter-turned-Democratic congressional candidate, recently delivered his stump speech on a trailer stage in a backyard in rural Ravalli County to a crowd that is a bit bigger than what one might expect in a place that voted by nearly 40 points in November to elect President Donald Trump.

 "It's like the sleeping giant has awoken," Quist said looking into the audience.
 "It's truly amazing."

 Quist waits for a campaign aide to fetch his guitar so he can perform his self-composed campaign song.
-In classic Quist form, he tells a story you wouldn't expect from a politician about skinny dipping.
+In classic Quist form, he told a story you wouldn't expect from a politician about skinny dipping.

 "The rule is, you know, I always try to jump into the water someplace in Western Montana before the first of June," he said.
 "We were hiking up one of these creeks up here and I realized it was the last day of May so I shucked off all my clothes.
 You can't dabble your toe in because if you do, you chicken out.
 So in I went and all of a sudden it was like my whole body contorted.
 I thought I was going to have a heart attack right there.
 It was definitely a baptism."

-His audience roars in laughter.
+His audience roared in laughter.

 "I have always had opinions, but until this Trump election, I've never done anything," said Joni Lubke, a 39-year-old Hamilton resident.
 "The Trump situation really fired me up because I can't stand the hatred that's been coming out from it.
 I just want to speak up for those people who don't have voices. ...
 Quist just feels like he's one of us."

-Note: This story was originally published in April.
-It has been updated.
-Montana's special election for the open US House seat is Thursday.